 All hardware and software purchased will comply with Fulton County Schools policies, procedures and guidelines.
-Software purchased that is considered non-standard to FCS must either be purchased with manufacturer warranty agreements that cover repair and maintenance, or the items budgeted must include funding for a consultant who will provide maintenance and support.
+Hardware and software purchased that is considered non-standard to FCS must either be purchased with manufacturer warranty agreements that cover repair and maintenance, or the items budgeted must include funding for a consultant who will provide maintenance and support.